Zenith Z-100: Design

-The Z-100 is partially compatible with the IBM PC, using standard floppy drives.
+Zenith stated that the Z-100 would be compatible with most Intel 8080 and Z-89 software.
+The computer is partially compatible with the IBM PC, using standard floppy drives.
 It runs a non-IBM version of MS-DOS, so generic MS-DOS programs run, but most commercial PC software uses IBM BIOS extensions and do not run, including Lotus 1-2-3.
 Several companies offered software or hardware solutions to permit unmodified PC programs to work on the Z-100.

 The Z-100 has unusually good graphics for its era, superior to the contemporary CGA (640×200 monochrome bitmap or 320×200 four-color), IBM Monochrome Display Adapter (MDA) (80×25 monochrome text-only), and with eight colors or grayscales available at a lower resolution than the Hercules Graphics Card (720×348 monochrome).
 Early versions of AutoCAD were released for the Z-100 because of these advanced graphics.

 Aftermarket vendors also released modifications to upgrade mainboard memory and permit installation of an Intel 8087 math coprocessor.

 Uses

-In 1983, Clarkson College of Technology (now Clarkson University) became the first college in the nation to give each incoming freshman a personal computer.
+In 1983, Clarkson College of Technology became the first college in the nation to give each incoming freshman a personal computer.
 The model issued to them was the Z-100.
+Each student paid $1800 for the computer during their time at Clarkson.

+InfoWorld in 1986 described the Z-120 as "the Air Force's workhorse microcomputer".

 Reception

 Jerry Pournelle in 1983 praised the Z-100's keyboard, and wrote that it "had the best color graphics I've seen on a small machine".
 Although forced to buy a real IBM PC because of the Z-100 and other computers' incomplete PC compatibility, he reported in December 1983 that a friend who was inexperienced with electronic kits was able to assemble a Z-100 in a day, with only the disk controller needing soldering.
 Ken Skier praised the computer's reliability in the magazine in January 1984 after using the computer for more than 40 hours a week for eight months.
 While criticizing its inability to read other disk formats, he approved of Zenith's technical support, documentation, and keyboard and graphics.
 Skier concluded that those who "want a well-designed, well-built, well-documented system that runs the best of 8-bit and 16-bit worlds" should "consider the Zenith Z-100".
+"Simply put", InfoWorld wrote, "this is an excellent machine".
+Graphics, keyboard, adherence to industry standards, 90-day on-site service ("something you'd expect if you dropped $1 million on a mainframe"), and bundled software were among the features the magazine approved of.
+While wishing for tutorial documentation, detachable keyboard, and quieter fan, InfoWorld concluded "This is a superb machine".